Samuel Colt: Colt's Patent Manufacturing Company (1847–1860)

-Captain Samuel Walker of the Texas Rangers had acquired some of the first Colt revolvers produced during the Seminole War and saw first-hand their effective use as his 15-man unit defeated a larger force of 70 Comanches in Texas.
-Walker wanted to order Colt revolvers for use by the Rangers in the Mexican–American War, and traveled to New York City in search of Colt.
-He met Colt in a gunsmith's shop on January 4, 1847, and ordered 1,000 revolvers.
-Walker asked for a few changes; the new revolvers would have to hold 6 shots instead of 5, have enough power to kill either a human or a horse with a single shot and be quicker to reload.
+Captain Samuel Walker of the Texas Rangers had acquired some of the first Colt revolvers produced during the Seminole War and saw firsthand their effective use when his 15-man unit defeated a larger force of 70 Comanches in Texas.
+Walker wanted to order Colt revolvers for use by the Rangers in the Mexican–American War and traveled to New York City in search of Colt.
+On January 4, 1847, he met Colt in a gunsmith's shop and ordered 1,000 revolvers.
+Walker asked for a few changes: the new revolvers would have to hold six shots instead of five, have enough power to kill either a human or a horse with a single shot, and be quicker to reload.
 The large order allowed Colt to establish a new firearm business.
-Colt hired Eli Whitney Blake, who was established in the arms business, to make his guns.
+He hired Eli Whitney III, who was established in the arms business at the Whitney Armory, to make his guns.
 Colt used his prototype and Walker's improvements as the basis for a new design.
-From this new design, Blake produced the first thousand-piece order known as the Colt Walker.
+From this new design, known as the Colt Walker, Whitney produced the first thousand-piece order.
 The company then received an order for a thousand more; Colt shared the profits at $10 per pistol for both orders.